On this page

 What are the potential health effects of toluene?Back to top

 Main Routes of Exposure: Inhalation.
 Skin contact.
 Eye contact.

-International Agency for Research on Cancer (IARC): Group 3 - Not classifiable as to its carcinogenicity to humans.
+- International Agency for Research on Cancer (IARC): Group 3 - Not classifiable as to its carcinogenicity to humans.

-American Conference for Governmental Industrial Hygienists (ACGIH): A4 - Not classifiable as a human carcinogen.
+- American Conference for Governmental Industrial Hygienists (ACGIH): A4 - Not classifiable as a human carcinogen.

-First Aid Comments: All first aid procedures should be periodically reviewed by a doctor familiar with the chemical and its conditions of use in the workplace.
+First Aid Comments: Some of the first aid procedures recommended here require advanced first aid training.
+All first aid procedures should be periodically reviewed by a medical professional familiar with the chemical and its conditions of use in the workplace.

 Flammable Properties: HIGHLY FLAMMABLE LIQUID.
 Can ignite at room temperature.
 Releases vapour that can form explosive mixture with air.
 Can be ignited by static discharge.

 Suitable Extinguishing Media: Carbon dioxide, dry chemical powder, appropriate foam, water spray or fog.
 Foam manufacturers should be consulted for recommendations regarding types of foams and application rates.
 Use water to keep non-leaking, fire-exposed containers cool.